gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 Yes!
 That is exactly what the [Rc](https://doc.rust-lang.org/std/rc/struct.Rc.html) type is there for.
 With `Rc` your object becomes reference counted.
-The runtime counts the number of strong references to the object and only deallocates it when the number drops to zero.
+The runtime counts the number of strong references to the object and only deallocates it when this number drops to zero.
-It therefore allows us to have multiple owners for the same object.
+We call every object containing a strong reference an owner of the object.
-Having multiple owners we have to move the borrow check from compile time to run time.
+With multiple owners we have to move the borrow check from compile time to run time.
 If we then want to modify the content of our [Rc](https://doc.rust-lang.org/std/rc/struct.Rc.html), we can use the [RefCell](https://doc.rust-lang.org/std/cell/struct.RefCell.html) type.
+`RefCell` then checks Rust's borrow rules during run time.

 <span class="filename">Filename: src/main.rs</span>